salesforcecli/plugin-env/messages/open.md

 # summary

-Open an environment in your web browser.
+Open an environment in a web browser.

 # description

 You can open the following types of environments in a web browser: scratch orgs, sandboxes, Dev Hubs, and production orgs.

-If you run the command without flags, it attempts to open your default environment in your default web browser.
-Run "sf env list" to view your default environment.
+Run "sf env list" to view your environments and their aliases and login usernames.

 Each of your environments is associated with an instance URL, such as https://login.salesforce.com.
 To open a specific web page, specify the portion of the URL after "<URL>/" with the --path flag, such as /apex/YourPage to open a Visualforce page.

 # examples

-- Open your default environment:

-  <%= config.bin %> <%= command.id %>

 - Open the Visualforce page /apex/StartHere in a scratch org with alias test-org: